FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Collision command
 ++++++++++++++++++++

-Click the "Collision" icon to enter the Collision command editing interface
+Click the "Collision" icon to enter the Collision command editing interface.

 This command is used to set the collision level.
 Through this command, the collision level of each axis can be adjusted in real time during program operation, and the application scenario can be deployed more flexibly.